experiences,

 I design for the edge cases

-Wireframes, prototypes, high-fidelity UI — designed for the user who is tired, distracted, color-blind, or just doesn’t behave the way the product assumed they would.
-Accessibility is a baseline, not a checkbox.
+Wireframes, prototypes, high-fidelity UI.
+Design for the user who is under stress, distracted, or just doesn’t behave the way the product assumed they would.

 I don’t stop at handoff

-I run usability tests after launch, review QA builds against the spec, and flag when implementation diverges from intent.
-The design isn’t done until the experience matches what was intended — and every session generates the next iteration.
+I run usability tests during and after launch, verify and validate product builds against the spec, and flag when implementation diverges from intent.
+The design isn’t done until the experience matches what was intended, and every session generates the next iteration.

 Let’s make something